tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-manager-tutorial-troubleshoot.md

 Ekkor hibaüzenetet kap a rendszerhéjból hasonló:

 ```
-New-AzureRmResourceGroupDeployment : 4:29:24 PM - Error: Code=InvalidRequestContent; Message=The request content was invalid and could not be deserialized: 'Could not find member 'apiVersion1' on object of type 'TemplateResource'.
+New-AzResourceGroupDeployment : 4:29:24 PM - Error: Code=InvalidRequestContent; Message=The request content was invalid and could not be deserialized: 'Could not find member 'apiVersion1' on object of type 'TemplateResource'.
 Path 'properties.template.resources[0].apiVersion1', line 36, position 24.'.
 ```

 A hibaüzenet azt jelzi, hogy a probléma van **apiVersion1**.